akanainc/automation/README.md

             + harden.nd.security.refresh.time

 Automation supports building route files.
 For more information on route files see https://support.soa.com/support/index.php?_m=knowledgebase&_a=viewarticle&kbarticleid=607.
 In the container property file, all route files are defined in a the property `route.definitions=`.
 An example of an ND routing back through a clustered PM.
 The property is configured like `filename;pattern;url`, each route file definition would be seperated by a comma.
 Route files can also be added with providing the --deployFiles command switch.
-See: https://library.akana.com/display/MAIN/Routing+Network+Director+through+the+F5

 Managing cluster support.
-Automation will automatically register an any container into a Cluster that is created in PM.
+Automation will automatically register an ND container into a Cluster that is created in PM.
 If a cluster name is provided and the cluster doesn't exist, the cluster will first be created.
-Once the cluster is created, the new container is then added into this cluster.
+Once the cluster is created, the new ND container is then added into this cluster.

 Container location is used when adding a cluster or gateway container is added as a deployment zone inside the API Portal.
 This needs to be a GPS location of the cluster or container.
 This field needs to look something like ``.
 These fields need to be set based on the location you want to set.
 ```
     # Used to set the location for this container that is being created